 2005 – Libertyland closes to the public and the Carousel is saved from being sold.

 2009 – The Carousel is packed up for safe keeping and stored in the Mid-South Coliseum.

-2016 – Construction began on a brand-new $5 million facility to house the Memphis Grand Carousel.
+2016 – Construction began on a brand-new $4.5 million facility to house the Grand Carousel.

-2017 – The Memphis Grand Carousel is expected to open in a brand-new facility located next to The Children's Museum.
+2017 – The Grand Carousel opened in a brand-new facility located at The Children's Museum on December 2.

 The Story of a Grand Carousel...

 Unfortunately, Memphis has allowed many of its treasures to fall by the wayside.
 Many historic items have been forgotten or lost to make way for progress or because of lack of funds or interest.
 Fortunately, The Children’s Museum, along with generous donors like FedEx, the Plough Foundation, the Nineteenth Century Club, and over 50 other individuals, are out to show that Memphis’ historic treasures are worthy of being saved and brought back for future generations to enjoy!
 By bringing the Grand Carousel back, we can provide experiences that will allow millions of Children to create memories for their lifetimes, as well as give the museum the opportunity to teach Children about historic preservation and tell them the story of our National Treasure.